KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 - Source system: \( C \) decreases, \( H \) increases
 - No recipient system gains corresponding \( C \)
-- The "missing" coherence dissipates as increased entropy across the field
+- Siphoning converts structured coherence into distributed incoherence — an increase in \( H \) across the surrounding field region, not metaphysical vanishing

-Siphoning is the entropic weaponization of transfer — extraction without structured gain.
+Siphoning is the entropic weaponization of transfer — extraction that transforms coherent structure into dispersed entropy.

 ### 3.6 Resonance Collapse